Wellness after Covid-19

 Explore new data that will inform how you can customize and adapt your workplace wellness program and make it more relevant and aligned with the realities of the global health pandemic.

 Dr. Tyler Amell Keynote Speaker

 Joyce Odidison is a Thought Leader on Workplace Interpersonal Dynamics and Wellness Competency Mindset Teaching.
-She is a Conflict Analyst, Coach, and corporate speaker and trainer for 24 years.
+She is a Conflict Analyst, Coach, and corporate speaker, and trainer for 24 years.
 Joyce helps organizations address interpersonal conflict, stress, diversity, inclusion, and psychological safety at work to promote relational well-being.
 She is a frequent TV guest expert.
-Joyce is President & CEO of Interpersonal Wellness Services Inc., Founder and host of the annual Global Workplace Wellness Summit, and What’s Happening at Work podcast.
-She is Coach Training Director, with her own ICF approve coach training program.
+Joyce is President & CEO of Interpersonal Wellness Services Inc., Founder, and host of the annual Global Workplace Wellness Summit, and What’s Happening at Work podcast.
+She is Coach Training Director, with her own ICF-approved coach training program.

 Victoria Grainger, MBA, BPE, PTS, HWL, is a passionate advocate for the impact well-being has on performance.
-She is the founder and CEO Wellness Works Canada, a non-profit association that empowers, educates and supports workplace wellness practitioners and employers in building healthy, high performing work cultures.
+She is the founder and CEO of Wellness Works Canada, a non-profit association that empowers, educates, and supports workplace wellness practitioners and employers in building healthy, high-performing work cultures.
 Victoria has worked in the field of health promotion and population health for 20 years.

 Alex La Via